gvwilson/sdxpy/src/pack/index.md

 ### Comments

-We have been telling you since [%x parse %] not to design your own data format, but if you do, please include a single standard way for people to add comments.
+We have been advising you since [%x parse %] not to design your own data format, but if you do, please include a single standard way for people to add comments.
 [%i "YAML" %] has this,